 Should I shoot in RAW or JPEG for street photography?

-Shooting in RAW format gives you more control over your post-processing, allowing you to adjust the exposure, color, and sharpness of your images without losing quality.
+Shooting in RAW format gives you more control over your post-processing, allowing you to adjust the exposure, colour, and sharpness of your images without losing quality.
 However, it also requires more storage space and processing power.
 Shooting in JPEG format is more convenient if you don't plan to do a lot of post-processing.

 How important is the camera's autofocus system for street photography?